wp-plugins/role-scoper/readme.txt

 One-line change eliminates a Fatal Error on WP 3.2 Beta

 = 1.3.35 =
-Fixes conflict w/ plugins which define pluggable functions; Nav Menu filtering bug fixes and enhancements; better OZH Admin Menus compatibility
+Fixes conflict w/ plugins which define pluggable functions; Nav Menu filtering Fixedes and enhancements; better OZH Admin Menus compatibility

 = 1.3.34 =
 Fixes conflict w/ Edit Flow plugin: if 'post_status' taxonomy was enabled for RS Filtering (Roles > Options > Realm), editing a Private post forced it to Public visibility

 = 1.3.33 =
-Bug Fix : Links Widgets and other get_bookmarks() output was hidden from non-Administrators on the front end (since 1.3.30)
+Fixed : Links Widgets and other get_bookmarks() output was hidden from non-Administrators on the front end (since 1.3.30)

 = 1.3.32 =
-Bug Fix : Filtering could not be disabled for some Custom Post Types / Taxonomies
+Fixed : Filtering could not be disabled for some Custom Post Types / Taxonomies

 = 1.3.31 =
 All changes relate to Custom Post Types / Taxonomies: better compat with CPT / Taxonomy registrations; Dashboard hint on type-specific Role assignments for RS-filtered Post Types; Custom Taxonomies could not be fully disabled, so various access failures (including conflict with Edit Flow plugin)